Chart Color Schemes

 Brabham - Henley Brook is characterized by a predominantly suburban housing profile, with ownership patterns similar to the broader region

-In Brabham-Henley Brook as recorded in the latest Census, 97.4% of dwellings were houses, with 2.6% being semi-detached homes, apartments, or other types.
-This contrasts with Perth metropolitan area's 89.1% houses and 10.9% other dwellings.
-Home ownership in Brabham-Henley Brook stood at 10.6%, lower than Perth metro's level.
-Most dwellings were mortgaged (76.7%) or rented (12.7%).
-The median monthly mortgage repayment was $1,950, higher than the Perth metro average of $1,842.
-The median weekly rent in Brabham-Henley Brook was $370, compared to Perth metro's $340.
-Nationally, Brabham-Henley Brook's mortgage repayments exceed the Australian average of $1,863, while rents are lower than the national figure of $375.
+In Brabham - Henley Brook, as per the latest Census, 97.4% of dwellings were houses, with the remaining 2.6% comprising semi-detached homes, apartments, and other types.
+This compares to Perth metro's figures of 89.1% houses and 10.9% other dwellings.
+Home ownership in Brabham - Henley Brook stood at 10.6%, with mortgaged properties at 76.7% and rented dwellings at 12.7%.
+The median monthly mortgage repayment was $1,950, higher than Perth metro's average of $1,842.
+Weekly rent in Brabham - Henley Brook was recorded at $370, compared to Perth metro's $340.
+Nationally, Brabham - Henley Brook's mortgage repayments were higher than the Australian average of $1,863, while rents were lower than the national figure of $375.

 Frequently Asked Questions - Housing